Things unlearned

 This post is part of a series, starting at Reflections on a decade of coding.

-This is one of my favorite questions to ask people: what are some things that you used to strongly believe but have now changed your mind about?
+One of my favorite questions to ask people is: what are some things that you used to strongly believe but have now changed your mind about?

 Everyone is doing it wrong